jaspector

 Monday-Friday business hours as listed above.
 After-hours inspections available at $65/hour, 2-hour minimum, arranged in advance.

-Typical inspection sequence: Typical residential new construction sequence per county residential checklist: 1.
+Typical sequence: Typical residential new construction sequence per county residential checklist: 1.
 Floodplain/location verification if applicable (pre-construction elevation certificate required if in flood zone); 2.
 Service-line and trench inspections; 3.
 Footing and foundation inspection; 4.
 Under-slab work inspection; 5.
 Four-way inspection (framing, rough electrical, rough plumbing, and mechanical -- all inspected together after framing is complete and before systems are concealed); 6.
 Weather barrier and lath; 7.
 Insulation inspection; 8.
 Drywall inspection; 9.
 Shower pan inspection; 10.
 Permanent power and mechanical; 11.
 Blower-door and duct-leakage testing if required by IECC; 12.
 Final building, electrical, plumbing, and mechanical inspections; 13.
 Post-construction elevation certificate (if in flood zone) before Certificate of Occupancy; 14.
 Certificate of Occupancy issued after all inspections pass.

-Grand County Building Permit FAQ
+Source: Grand County Building Department ↗

-Do I need a building permit in unincorporated Grand County, UT?
+01 Do I need a building permit in unincorporated Grand County, UT?

 A building permit is required before erecting, constructing, enlarging, altering, repairing, moving, improving, removing, converting, or demolishing any building or structure in unincorporated Grand County.
 A permit is also required for installation or modification of electrical, gas, mechanical, or plumbing systems regulated by code.
 When in doubt, contact 435-259-4134 before starting work.

-How much does a building permit cost in unincorporated Grand County, UT?
+02 How much does a building permit cost in unincorporated Grand County, UT?

+Building permit fees in unincorporated Grand County, UT are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $65.00.
 Fees are calculated as: Valuation-based fee table per Section 3.06.100 of Ordinance 712: $1-$500: $65 flat; $501-$2,000: $65 for first $500 plus $3.66 per $100 fraction; $2,001-$25,000: $119.90 plus $16.80 per $1,000 above $2,000; $25,001-$50,000: $506.30 plus $12.12 per $1,000 above $25,000; $50,001-$100,000: $809.30 plus $8.40 per $1,000 above $50,000; $100,001-$500,000: $1,229.30 plus $6.72 per $1,000 above $100,000; $500,001-$1,000,000: $3,917.30 plus $6.72 per $1,000 above $500,000; $1,000,001+: $7,277.30 plus $6.72 per $1,000 above $1,000,000.
 Valuation basis: ICC Building Valuation Data (updated every February and August).
 Plan check fee: Residential new construction: $130.00 nonrefundable.
 Solar: $65.00.
 Commercial new construction, tenant finish, major remodel: 10% of building permit fee, $260.00 minimum, nonrefundable..

-How do I apply for a building permit in unincorporated Grand County, UT?
+03 How do I apply for a building permit in unincorporated Grand County, UT?

-1. Confirm jurisdiction: Verify the property is in unincorporated Grand County (not inside Moab city limits, Castle Valley town limits, or federal/tribal land).
+To apply for a building permit in unincorporated Grand County, UT, follow these steps: 1.
+Confirm jurisdiction: Verify the property is in unincorporated Grand County (not inside Moab city limits, Castle Valley town limits, or federal/tribal land).
 Contact the county at 435-259-4134 if uncertain.
 2. Review the Grand County Building Permit Process page and the applicable checklist (Residential, Commercial, or Solar) linked from the county building pages.
 3. Determine if the project requires outside signoffs before county approval.
 Residential new construction and additions require approvals/signatures from Planning and Zoning (435-259-1343); Floodplain Administrator (if in flood zone); Grand Water and Sewer Service Agency; Southeastern Utah District Health Department (if well, septic, or greywater involved).
 Commercial permits additionally require signoffs from Planning and Zoning, Southeastern Utah District Health Department, Moab Valley Fire Department, and Grand Water and Sewer Service Agency.
 4. Assemble the application package per the applicable checklist.
 Residential new construction minimum submittal: digital permit application; scaled site plan; construction documents/plans; owner consent if applicant is not owner of record; Owner-Builder Certification Form if applicable; contractor license numbers for all trades.
 5. Submit the application online through the Grand County iWorQ portal.
 6. Receive payment instructions by email from Grand County Building Department.
 Submit the plan review deposit to the Grand County Clerk's Office (59 N 200 E, Moab, UT 84532).
 7. Plan review takes approximately up to 2 weeks depending on workload.
 (Grand County experienced staffing shortages as of mid-2025, which may extend this timeframe.)
 Respond to any plan review correction notices and resubmit as required.
 8. Receive approval or conditional approval of plans.
 9. Pay the full permit fee as invoiced.
 10. Receive the issued permit.
 Post it on site before beginning construction.
 11. Schedule required inspections by calling 435-259-4134 with at least 24 hours advance notice.
 Have the permit number and property address available.
 12. Pass all required inspections.
 13. Obtain the Certificate of Occupancy from Grand County before occupying the structure.

-How long does it take to get a building permit in unincorporated Grand County, UT?
+04 How long does it take to get a building permit in unincorporated Grand County, UT?

-What work is exempt from building permits in unincorporated Grand County, UT?
+05 What work is exempt from building permits in unincorporated Grand County, UT?

-How do I schedule a building inspection in unincorporated Grand County, UT?
+06 How do I schedule a building inspection in unincorporated Grand County, UT?

-Inspections can be scheduled via: 435-259-4134.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Grand County, UT via: 435-259-4134.
 At minimum 24 hours advance notice required for scheduling, changing, or canceling an inspection.
 Phone scheduling is required -- not by email, text, or voicemail..